Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Problem Formulation

-Straggler mitigation is achieved through coding wherein the $\rows \times \cols$ matrix $\mat$ is encoded using an error correcting code which operates on the rows of the matrix as source symbols to give the $\encrows \times \cols$ encoded matrix $\encmat$.
-The workers compute the product $\encmat\vect$ in a distributed fashion.
-Every coding scheme adds some amount of redundant computations due to which $\encrows > \rows$.
-This added redundancy mitigates the effect of stragglers because we only need a subset of the elements of $\encmat\vect$ to recover the desired matrix-vector product $\mat\vect$.
-We quantify the amount of redundancy added by the parameter $\strag = \encrows/\rows$.

-Matrix $\encmat$ is split along its rows to give submatrices $\encmat_{,1},\ldots,\encmat_{,\proc}$ with the task of computing the product $\encmat_{,i} \vect$ assigned to worker $i$.
-We assume that the submatrix $\encmat_{,i}$ is stored in memory at worker $i$ to enable fast access which is the case in real world distributed computing systems like Spark \cite{zaharia2010spark}.
-The vector $\vect$ is provided as input to the system and is communicated by the master to all the workers when the computation of the product $\mat\vect$ is required.

-Each worker needs to compute a sequence of row vector products of the form $\mathbf{a}_{\mathbf{e},j}\vect$ where $\mathbf{a}_{\mathbf{e},j}$ is the $j^{\text{th}}$ row of $\encmat$.
-The time taken by a worker node to finish computing one or more row-vector products may be random due to variability in the node speed, or variability in the complexity of the computation task itself.
-Nodes that run on a shared computing infrastructure may slow down significantly and unpredictably due to several factors such as outages, virtualization, congestion etc., as observed in the systems literature \cite{dean2013tail,ananthanarayanan2013effective}.
-We theoretically analyze the effect of such slow-down on various distributed computing schemes in \Cref{sec:theoretical} where we model the time taken by a worker node to finish computing as a random variable, and study how its probability distribution affects the performance of different coding strategies.
+To complete the assigned task, each worker needs to compute a sequence of row vector products of the form $\mathbf{a}_{\mathbf{e},j}\vect$ where $\mathbf{a}_{\mathbf{e},j}$ is the $j^{\text{th}}$ row of $\encmat$.
+The time taken by a worker node to finish computing one or more row-vector products may be random due to variability in the node speed or variability in the amount of computation assigned to it.
 The master node aggregates the computations of all, or a subset of, the workers into the vector $\encres$, which is then decoded to give the final result $\res=\mat\vect$.
-If $\encres$ is not decodable, the master waits until more row-vector products are completed by the workers.
+If $\encres$ is not decodable, the master waits until workers compute more row-vector products.